-BBC Look East's Nikki Fox, where we discussed many of the issues already covered elsewhere on this site.
+To that end, I've just spent the afternoon with BBC Look East's Nikki Fox, where we discussed many of the issues already covered elsewhere on this site.
 The footage is not for any particular feature, but on a number of occasions when stories have broken in the East Anglia region, Nikki had approached me for an interview, but it was often difficult to fit in during the time-frame before the story aired.
 At least this way, they've got something “in the can” for any future coverage.
 Further interviews are a possibility, should the need arise.

 Not being particularly media-savvy, it was a challenge covering the key issues succinctly and accessibly, but I hope at least some of the footage will be of use and the general message is clear.
 We talked about the unsustainable pressure on crews, the policy of attempting to have just enough resources to cover probable demand and the misguided target-obsessed culture behind the scenes.
 We touched on the demands made by the public and other services, such as the police and GPs.